birukbelihu/pynum2words/README.md

 - 🌐 25+ Built-in Language dictionaries out of the box
 - 🚀 Support comments on the dictionaries(#, //, /*, */, ;).
 - 📦 Command line & python API support
+- ✅ Autocorrect words with typo in number to word conversion(Preview feature)

 ---